tberg12/ocular/README.md

 * `-lmPath`: Output Language Model file path.
 Required.

 * `-textPath`: Path to the text files (or directory hierarchies) for training the LM.
-For each entry, the entire directory will be recursively searched for any files that do not start with `.`.
+For each entry, the entire directory will be recursively searched for any files that do not start with a dot (`.`).
 For a multilingual (code-switching) model, give multiple comma-separated files with language names: `"english->texts/english/,spanish->texts/spanish/,french->texts/french/"`.
 If spaces are used, be sure to wrap the whole string with "quotes".).
 Required.

 * `-languagePriors`: Prior probability of each language; ignore for uniform priors.
 Give multiple comma-separated language, prior pairs: `english->0.7,spanish->0.2,french->0.1`.
 If spaces are used, be sure to wrap the whole string with "quotes".
 (Only relevant if multiple languages used.)